dcflw/codemirror-lang-dentaku/README.md

 - [ ] Syntax highlighting of `case` statements
 - [ ] Autocompletion for custom functions
 - [ ] Linting argument counts of custom functions (including functions that take no arguments)
-- [ ] Linting argument counts of functions with optional arguments
 - [ ] Customizing the severity of lint errors
 - [ ] Auto-fixing for fixable lint errors